 Bodies touching unite and protect.
 Conversely, in all four of these plots, language creates divisions.
 The American tourists speak no Arabic, rendering them helpless and fearful.
 The Border Patrol doesn’t speak Spanish.
 The Japanese teen is a deaf-mute.
 And González Iñárritu demonstrates the ultimate futility of words on us his audience: the teen gives a policeman a farewell note which he reads onscreen, but he doesn’t let us in the audience learn what it says.

 But this is a film not just about the barrier of language (the Tower of Babel story from Genesis 11:1-9).
 It looks at all barriers, especially the boundaries that separate nations and nationalities.
 All these boundaries involve the police.
 In Morocco, they shoot down supposed terrorists.
 In the U.S., they deport poor Amelia.
 In Tokyo, they investigate the teenager’s father.
-But in the final plot the Japanese policeman shows a a fundamental decency that redeems him and the nubile, suffering teenager who tries to seduce him.
+But in the final plot the Japanese policeman shows a fundamental decency that redeems him and the nubile, suffering teenager who tries to seduce him.
 The bad guys in this movie are those who break human connections: the Border Patrol; the selfish tourists who want to desert Susan and Richard; or the teenage boy who dumps Cheiko.

-Babel explores metaphorical boundaries as well, like the line between teen and adul or inhibitions on sexuality and money.
+Babel explores metaphorical boundaries as well, like the line between teen and adult or inhibitions on sexuality and money.
 All the characters cross or try to cross these boundaries in a literal, bodily way.
 And all come close to the ultimate boundary, death.
 One crosses it.
 Susan, Amelia, and the two children nearly perish.
 The mother in the Japanese plot has died, her teenage daughter contemplates suicide, and the boy Ahmed in Morocco does cross and die.

 Babel has incidental images of crossings: the boys trying to shoot three kilometers away; the teenagers in Japan hitting a volleyball across the net; the telephone from Morocco.
 There are crossings of what we might think of as sexual taboos: Richard’s kissing Susan while she urinates, the younger boy peeping at teenaged Zohra in Morocco—his father seems to think that as bad as the near-fatal shooting.
 Cheiko exhibits herself in Tokyo, and we in the audience peep at her nude body as the Moroccan boy peeped at teenage Zohra.